joelouthan/Theologicus/src/confession-1689/1689-1-4-the-authority-of-holy-scripture.md

----
-title: "1689 Baptist Confession of Faith, Chapter 1.4 The Authority of Holy Scripture "
+# 1689 Baptist Confession of Faith, Chapter 1.4 The Authority of Holy Scripture "
-author: Joseph Louthan
-publishDate: 2022-09-14
-categories:
-  - Confessions
-tags:
-  - "1689"
-series:
-  - "1689.1 Of the Holy Scriptures"
-  - "1689 Baptist Confession of Faith"
-cover:
-  image: '/images/banners/1689.png'
-tocopen: true
-css: "prayers"
-draft: false

-description: "But rather, God himself has spoken.
-And his words were not merely touch upon the ears of man for one time.
-But those words were instructed by the same great God to be written down for his people in the ages to come."

----

 ## The Text

 >Psalm 19 (CSB)